 If you have your own business, you are in the business of marketing

 Being self-employed is an interesting thing.
-At first you think that clients are paying you for one thing, when in reality they are paying you for something entirely different.
-In other words, you’re not making money from what you’ve thought you would have.
+At first, you think that clients are paying you for one thing, when in reality they are paying you for something entirely different.
+In other words, you’re not making money from what you thought you were going to.

 Let me explain that thought.

 Let’s go back to the time when Roger had his day job.
-Every day he went to work, sat down at his computer, spent 8 hours designing websites, and then he went home.
+Every day, he went to work, sat down at his computer, spent eight hours designing websites, and then went home.
 And that’s exactly what he got paid for.
 He was trading his time for money.

-Once Roger decided to start his own business the amount of time he was spending designing websites didn’t matter anymore.
-Roger could spend 10 minutes or 10 straight days designing websites, but he wouldn’t get paid for that work.
+Once Roger decided to start his own business, the amount of time he was spending designing websites didn’t matter anymore.
+Roger could spend ten minutes or ten straight days designing websites, but he wouldn’t get paid for that work.

-It didn’t matter how much time he spent, if he couldn’t find someone who was willing to pay for it.
-Roger isn’t trading his time for money anymore, he is trading his ability of convincing someone that they should be doing business with him for money… in other words: he’s monetizing his marketing.
+It didn’t matter how much time he spent if he couldn’t find someone who was willing to pay for it.
+Roger isn’t trading his time for money anymore.
+He is trading his ability of convincing people that they should be doing business with him for money.
+In other words, he’s monetizing his marketing.

 Here’s the biggest difference between having a day job and your own business:

-OK, let’s take a look at the moment in which Roger makes money.
-When he had his day job he got paid when he was leaving the office after 8 hours of work.
+When he had his day job, he got paid after eight hours of work.

-Now when he has his own business he’s making money when a client looks at the offer, and says “yes”.
+Now, having his own business, he’s making money when a client looks at the offer and says “yes.”
 And that’s the moment when Roger starts doing actual work.
-Of course he won’t get 100% of the money upfront, but in time he’ll fully get paid.
+Of course, he won’t get 100% of the money upfront, but, in time, he’ll get paid in full.

 Not everyone makes it

 Changing what you do in life (from whatever you have been doing to marketing) doesn’t always turn out well.
-95% of new businesses tank, that’s just terrible, right?
+Ninety-five percent of new businesses tank.
+That’s just terrible, right?

-Let’s look at it this way: Imagine a group of 100 randomly selected people.
+Let’s look at it this way: Imagine a group of one hundred randomly selected people.
 Imagine that you give them a task of learning to play the trombone by the next morning.
 Would you be surprised if 95% didn’t make it?

-Every entrepreneur wants to be one of the fortunate 5 who have managed to play the trombone.
+Every entrepreneur wants to be one of the fortunate five who have managed to learn how to play the trombone.

 What do you need to do as a young entrepreneur?

-The most important thing is your ability to convince your clients or customers that you are the one they need to be doing business with.
-Remember, you are making money as soon as a client or customer says “yes” not when you give them a finished product.
+The most important thing for you now is your ability to convince your clients or customers that you are the one they need to be doing business with.
+Remember, you are making money as soon as a client or customer says “yes,” not when you give them a finished product.